 Greetings!
 I am an assistant professor in the Department of Communication and an affiliate faculty member in the Department of Women's Studies at the University of Maryland in College Park.
 I enjoy researching and teaching about rhetoric, social change, argumentation, gender, and public address.
-Currently, I serve on the editorial boards of the Quarterly Journal of Speech and Women's Studies in Communication, Argumentation and Advocacy, Contemporary Argumentation and Debate, and Timely Interventions.
+Currently, I serve on the editorial boards of the Quarterly Journal of Speech, Women's Studies in Communication, Argumentation and Advocacy, Contemporary Argumentation and Debate, and Timely Interventions.

 - Competitive debate was a pivotal aspect of my education in high school, college, and graduate school.
 In 2005, I represented the United States on a debate tour of Japan and South Korea, sponsored by the National Communication Association's Committee on International Discussion and Debate and the Japan Debate Association.

 - It is hard to pinpoint a hometown when you have moved around as much as I have, but I feel fortunate to call Whidbey Island, Washington my childhood home.